elastic/connectors/docs/reference/notion.md

 1. Users must grant `READ` permission for content, comment and user capabilities for that integration from the Capabilities tab.

-2. Users must manually [add the integration as a connection](https://www.notion.so/help/add-and-manage-connections-with-the-api#add-connections-to-pages) to each page and database that needs to be retrieved.
+2. Users must manually [add the integration as a connection](https://www.notion.so/help/add-and-manage-connections-with-the-api#add-connections-to-pages) only to the top-level pages in a workspace, sub-pages will inherit the connections of parent page automatically.

 Once completed, use the following parameters to configure the connector.